Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

 \subsection{Recommendations}

-In order to gather the information needed for the trust calculations, the nodes can ask for recommendations concerning the node under evaluation from other nodes.
+To gather the information needed for the trust calculations, the nodes can ask for recommendations concerning the node under evaluation from other nodes.
 This procedure is also called indirect trust.
-There are many reasons that recommendations are valuable for the trust evaluation.
-Some works are using recommendations, as a supplement to direct observations, the summary of these works is presented on Table \ref{tab:indirect}.
+There are many reasons why recommendations are valuable for trust evaluation.
+Some works use recommendations as a supplement to direct observations; the summary of these works is presented in Table~\ref{tab:indirect}.
+In this category, we include works that only use Recommendations as a method.
+Works in this category do not fall into other categories.

-From the table we can observe that all of the works use both direct and indirect trust - as stated by the category.
-Regarding the Trust Update procedure most of the papers are using the Event Driven.
-More specifically, 70.3\% are using Event Driven, 18.9\% are using the Time Driven approach and the rest (10.8\%) do not refer to the Trust Update Procedure.
-Only 2.7\% do not present experiments and from the papers that present experiments 41.6\% presents the simulator used for the experiments.
-Moreover, 8.1\% preferred a Centralized approach.
-Regarding the Trust Formation most of the papers present a Multi trust approach (81\%), 10.8\% of the papers provide a Single Trust approach and the rest (8.1\%) do not provide the trust parameters.
-Finally, 54\% of the papers define the Threat Model.
-At the rest of this part we are going to present a summary of each work.
+From the table, we can observe that all of the works use both direct and indirect trust - as stated by the category.
+Regarding the Trust Update procedure, most of the papers are using the Event-Driven.
+More specifically, 57.14\% are Event-Driven, 14.3\% are using the Time-Driven approach and the rest do not refer to the Trust Update Procedure.
+All papers present experiments, and 71.4\% present the simulator used for the experiments.
+Moreover, 28.6\% preferred a Centralized approach.
+Regarding Trust Formation, most of the papers present a Multi Trust approach (85.7\%) and the rest of the papers provide a Single Trust approach.
+Finally, 14.3\% of the papers define the Threat Model.
+In the rest of this part, we are going to present a summary of each work.

-Rafey et al. \cite{Rafey} proposed a system where nodes are forming communities of interest.
-The proposed model takes social relationships into account to evaluate trust.
-Also, the trust is calculated for the different contexts the node is participating and the final trust is the summation of the individual ones.
-This work also presents a way for storing the trust values.
-The trust is derived from node transaction factors: Computational power, Context importance, Confidence, feedback and social relationship factors: owner trust and SIoT relationship.
-The malicious entities can be: individual malevolent nodes, malevolent collectives, malevolent spies, malevolent pre-trusted nodes, partially malevolent collectives or malevolent collectives with camouflage and they can perform SA and BMA.
-The experiments were focused on performance and comparison with other mechanisms.
-The final results were presented in diagrams.

-Boudagdigue et al. \cite{Boudagdigue} proposed a system where, every node is being monitored by its neighbors.
-Also some groups of neighbors are formed for evaluating the indirect trust.
-This paper proposed a distributed trust model based on a similar model proposed for the vehicular networks.
-The authors used Markov Chains to model the trust changing.
-A discrete-time chain with $M+1$ states was introduced.
-State $0$ corresponds to the lower trust level and $M$ to the upper most.
-The probabilities were calculated based on the direct and indirect trust scores.
-The malicious nodes can perform BMA, BSA, selfish attacks and honesty attacks.
-The trust parameters taken into account are honesty and cooperation.
-The experiments tested the proposed solution against different kind of trust related attacks.
-The results were presented as diagrams.